-How to Write a Business Plan for a Small Company
+How to Write a Business Plan for a Small Company in 2021

 No matter what type of business you plan to start, a business plan is essential to get yourself organised.
 Writing a business plan for a small company requires as many details as a larger enterprise, and will be just as useful for potential investors and lenders as it will be for you.